 This is a comforting and delicious soup recipe that includes some wonderful autumn veggies, but is fantastic any time of year.
-Perfect for busy teachers who want to prep the soup ahead and enjoy an easy dinner after teaching all day.
-Let it simmer on the stovetop and fill your home with its comforting aroma while you’re working on lesson plans or teaching afternoon piano lessons.
+This recipe is perfect for busy piano teachers who want to prep the soup ahead and enjoy an easy dinner after teaching all day.
+Let it simmer on the stovetop and fill your home with its soothing and comforting aroma while you’re working on lesson plans or teaching afternoon piano lessons.

 Hi there, friend!
 You probably weren’t expecting a piano teacher blogger to share recipes, right?
 Exactly.
 Me neither.
 But here we are!